showierdata9978/coining-site/Nonamorus-flag-3-9-24.md

-## Nonamorous flag alternitive design
+## Nonamorous flag alternative design
-I have made a alterinative flag for Nonamorous that does not include symbols.
+I have made a alternative flag for Nonamorous that does not include symbols.

 Created on Sep 3rd 2024 by ShowierData9978